A case study for measuring the relativistic dipole of a galaxy cross-correlation with the Dark Energy Spectroscopic Instrument: Impact of evolution bias on the flux-limited catalogue

 In Table~\ref{tab:spec2} we report the values of the evolution bias in the bins $\bar{z} = 0.25, 0.35$, where the dipole signal was detected with high statistical significance.
 We find large differences in evolution bias at $\bar{z} = 0.25$, for the $10\%$--$90\%$ split.

 In Fig.~\ref{fig:fevo-test} we compare the baseline theory predictions at $\bar{z} = 0.25$ (dashed lines) to a model that accounts for the values of evolution bias reported in Table~\ref{tab:spec2} (continuous lines).
 Including the evolution bias provides a better model for the measurements of the dipole on large scales.
 Therefore, the small discrepancy between theory and measurements discussed in Sec.~\ref{sec:results} for the $10\%$--$90\%$ case is most likely due to our choice of neglecting evolution bias in our modelling.
+Note that there remains a small disagreement at small scales, below 40\,Mpc/$h$, even after correcting for the evolution bias.
+Since this disagreement is not there for the $50\%$--$50\%$ case, it is probably not due to nonlinearities, but rather to some systematic effect that could affect the $90\%$--$10\%$ catalogue with flux cut.
+In particular, this is the catalogue with the smallest number of faint objects.